Article

 - According to 2022 research from Randori, 69% of organizations had been compromised via an unknown, unmanaged, or poorly managed internet-facing asset in the year prior.
 (Source)

 - In 2023, IBM reported that the average total cost of a data breach worldwide reached an astounding $4.45 million, a new all-time high.
-(Source)
+(IBM Cost of a Data Breach Report 2023)

 - 54% of organizations have experienced a cyberattack via third parties in the last 12 months according to 2022 data from Ponemon Institute and RiskRecon.
 (Source)